adearya/learn-vue3-composition-api/README.md

 ## Getting Started

 <p>
-    Users can experiment with Vue 3 Composition API through text-based interactions in both a browser and console environment, making it easier to grasp fundamental concepts.
+    Users can experiment with Vue 3 Composition API features in a pure text-based layout, ideal for focused learning without UI complexity.
 </p>

 ### Prerequisites